Bangladesh border guards block Myanmar Rohingya refugees

-Coast guard spokesman Sheikh Fakhr Uddin said on Saturday that the deported refugees included women and children who had reported harsh treatment by Myanmar’s security forces and Buddhist vigilante groups.
+Coast guard spokesman Sheikh Fakhr Uddin said that the deported refugees included women and children who had reported harsh treatment by Myanmar’s security forces and Buddhist vigilante groups, Press TV reported.

 “We found two injured among 18 men, along with nine women and four children.
 But we had to send them back,” Fakhr Uddin said, adding that the boat transporting the Rohingya refugees on the Naf river, on the border between Bangladesh and Myanmar, had 31 people on board when it was sent back.